ArlCIbe/CCMod2/needededits.md

 # OLD NOTES:

 ## review and make sure I pull any info that I have not already covered elsewhere and add to appropriate files

+Parameters: Variables in a method definition that specify what kind of data the method can receive.
+Arguments: Actual values supplied to the method when it is called.